1701-Diego/data/README.md

 ## Diego API Docs

+Diego provides a RESTful API for running Tasks and Long Running Processes.
 Here's an outline of the API docs (all subject to change of course):

 - [API Overview](overview.md)
 - [Understanding Tasks](tasks.md)